ccgilroy/ma-thesis/doc/asa_draft/05_results.md

 This gives me 28 clusters ("components") to use as data points in the analyses that I present below.
 The 488 tracts I begin with fall to 461 once downtowns are excluded.
 Of these, 146 tracts (29.9% of the original number) remain in the filtered components that I use in my analysis.

-I briefly describe the range of components, with a full lists in [APPENDIX].
-The largest by number of tracts is West Village - Chelsea, New York with 13 tracts, while the largest by number of bars is Castro - Mission - Folsom - SOMA, SF with 33 bars.
+I briefly describe the range of clusters, with a full list in [APPENDIX].
+I have assigned these descriptive names based on the neighborhood labels and descriptions in the GayCities data and on knowledge from prior literature.
+The largest gay neighborhood by number of tracts is West Village - Chelsea, New York with 13 tracts, while the largest by number of bars is Castro - Mission - Folsom - SOMA, SF with 33 bars.
 This shows that the historical prominence accorded to these areas as gay centers persisted---at least institutionally---in 2007.
 At the other end of the range, the smallest clusters by number of tracts are Northcentral, San Antonio, and Ybor City, Tampa, with one tract each, while the smallest by number of bars is South Beach, Miami, with four bars.

 ## Descriptive results

 [present tables of averages, because they're expected]

+This is a typical, but not terribly meaningful, way of presenting these results.

 - [present two-way plot of education and rent]
 - [present two-way plot of married and white]